vitrivr/cottontaildb-examples/README.md

 ## Prerequites

 You need an instance of Cottontail DB running either on localhost or some remote host of your choice.
-In case you're not running Cottontail DB on the same host, make sure to adjust hostname and IP address in example scripts (Examples.kt or Examples.java).
+In case you're not running Cottontail DB on the same host, make sure to adjust hostname and IP address in example scripts (`ExamplesGrpc.kt`, `ExamplesSimple.kt` or `Examples.java`).
 Same holds true if you're running Cottontail DB on a different port than **1865**.

 Furthermore, you will need **Java 8** or newer on the machine you're running the example project on.
 The project comes with a Gradle Wrapper, so no need to have Gradle installed locally.